 - Stare Miasto (Old Town): Although technically part of Srodmiescie, this lovely area deserves mention on its own thanks to its charming old-world vibe.
 Completely rebuilt after WWII, Stare Miasto offers a glimpse of Warsaw at its most beautiful & historical.
 Old Town is a favourite area for travellers who love sightseeing and care forever enchanted by classical European charms.

-- Praga: Once practically a no-go zone, this burgeoning neighbourhood, located on the eastern banks of the Vistula across from Srodmescie, is becoming one of the coolest areas to stay in Warsaw thanks to its artistic & bohemian vibe.
-Praga’s still a little rough around the edges, but travellers into nightlife, music, art & counterculture will love basing themselves here.
+- Praga: Once practically a no-go zone, this burgeoning neighbourhood, located on the eastern banks of the Vistula across from the Centrum, is becoming one of the coolest areas to stay in Warsaw thanks to its artistic & bohemian vibe.
+Praga’s still a little rough around the edges, but travellers into nightlife, music, art & counterculture will love basing themselves in this area.

 - Mokotow: Located south of Srodmiescie, this leafy residential neighbourhood is a favourite for travellers looking for a quieter & more laid-back stay in Warsaw without getting too far outside of the tourist centre.

-- Wilanow: If Mokotow is still a little too close to the Centrum for you, this more far-flung area of Warsaw might be just what you’re looking for.
+- Wilanow: If Mokotow is still a little too close to the Centrum for you, this more far-flung area might be just what you’re looking for when searching out where to stay in Warsaw.
 Home to the famous palace of the same name, Wilanow is one of the city’s more upscale areas with an array of quality accommodations.
 It’s a great choice for anyone who’s spending a little longer in the city and wants to catch Warsaw’s softer side.